 (B) Limited exception.
 The Program may permit the bank to open or add a signatory to an account for a person other than an individual (such as a corporation, partnership, or trust) that has applied for, but has not received, an employer identification number.
-However, in such a case, the bank must obtain a copy of the application before
+However, in such a case, the bank must obtain a copy of the application before it opens or adds a signatory to the account and obtain the employer identification number within a reasonable period of time after it opens or adds a signatory to the account.

-- (ii) Verification.
+(ii) Verification.
 The Program must contain risk-based procedures for verifying the information obtained pursuant to paragraph (b)(2)(i)(A) of this section within a reasonable time after the account is established or a signatory is added to the account.
-A bank need not verify the information about an existing customer seeking to open a new account or who becomes a signatory on an account, if the bank previously verified the customer's identity in accordance with procedures consistent with this section, and continues to have a reasonable belief that it knows the true identity of the customer. - (A) Verification through documents.
+A bank need not verify the information about an existing customer seeking to open a new account or who becomes a signatory on an account, if the bank previously verified the customer's identity in accordance with procedures consistent with this section, and continues to have a reasonable belief that it knows the true identity of the customer.

+(A) Verification through documents.
 The Customer Identification Program must contain procedures describing when the bank will verify identity through documents and setting forth the documents that the bank will use for this purpose.
-These documents may include: - (1) For individuals: unexpired government-issued identification evidencing nationality or residence and bearing a photograph or similar safeguard; and - (2) For corporations, partnerships, trusts and persons other than individuals: documents showing the existence of the entity, such as registered articles of incorporation, a government-issued business license, partnership agreement, or trust instrument. - (B) Non-documentary verification methods.
+These documents may include:

+(1) For individuals: unexpired government-issued identification evidencing nationality or residence and bearing a photograph or similar safeguard; and

+(2) For corporations, partnerships, trusts and persons other than individuals: documents showing the existence of the entity, such as registered articles of incorporation, a government-issued business license, partnership agreement, or trust instrument.

+(B) Non-documentary verification methods.
 The Program must contain procedures that describe nondocumentary methods the bank will use to verify identity and when these methods will be used in addition to, or instead of, relying on documents.
 These procedures must address situations where an individual is unable to present an unexpired government-issued identification document that bears a photograph or similar safeguard; the bank is not familiar with the documents presented; the account is opened without obtaining documents; the account is not opened in a face-to-face transaction; and the type of account increases the risk that the bank will not be able to verify the true identity of the customer through documents.
 Other verification methods may include contacting a customer; independently verifying documentary information through credit bureaus, public databases, or other sources; checking references with other financial institutions; and obtaining a financial statement.